Sumithra49/Tomato-Food-delivery/README.md

 # Tomato-Food-delivery
 React Restaurant Application
 This React application is a restaurant platform where users can explore menu items, add items to their cart, place orders, and proceed to checkout.
 It features a responsive design and utilizes React Router for navigation.
+## Deployment
+The application is deployed and accessible at https://app-food-tomato.netlify.app/
 ## ##Features
  Menu Exploration:Users can explore the restaurant's menu items categorized by different food types.<br>
  ![image](https://github.com/Sumithra49/Tomato-Food-delivery/assets/141726527/bf7d10dc-fec3-4090-8329-8dc7b0488fee)